-Quality control can be hit-or-miss cover to cover.
+Quality control can be hit or miss from cover to cover.

-The stitching around seams can start to come undone after several months of intense use.
+The stitching around the seams can start to come undone after several months of heavy use.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.